-It's your turn to get creative.
+Now it's your turn to get creative.
 Choose a shape to feature in a "Top Ten Uses For" list.
 Use your imagination and think outside the box.
-Be sure to include illustrations or pictures, and explanations where needed.
+Be sure to include illustrations or pictures, and explanations where necessary.
 Share with classmates and family members.